solaius/Table_Parser_Tester/CURRENT_STATE.md

    - Add options for merging adjacent tables
    - Improve header detection and handling

+### Docling with Granite Vision Improvements

+1. **API Integration Enhancement**:
+   - Add support for more Granite Vision model versions
+   - Implement fallback mechanisms for API rate limiting
+   - Add caching for API responses to reduce costs

+2. **GPU Optimization**:
+   - Further optimize GPU memory usage
+   - Add support for mixed precision inference
+   - Implement model quantization for faster inference

+3. **Advanced Features**:
+   - Add support for table structure recognition
+   - Implement table relationship detection
+   - Add support for multi-page table extraction

 ## Conclusion

 The PDF Table Extraction Tool has made significant progress with multiple extraction engines implemented and a functional web UI.
-The most recent addition, the Table Transformer extractor with OCR capabilities, shows promise but requires further refinement to achieve optimal results.
+The most recent additions, including the Table Transformer extractor with OCR capabilities and the Docling with Granite Vision integration, show great promise for handling complex table extraction tasks.

 The modular architecture allows for easy extension with additional extractors and improvements to existing ones.
+The addition of GPU acceleration and comprehensive testing infrastructure has significantly improved the reliability and performance of the tool.

-By focusing on the next steps outlined above, particularly the OCR enhancements for the Table Transformer extractor, the tool can become even more powerful and accurate for extracting tables from PDF documents.
+By focusing on the next steps outlined above, particularly the API enhancements for the Granite Vision integration and the OCR improvements for the Table Transformer extractor, the tool can become even more powerful and accurate for extracting tables from PDF documents.